U.S. national anthem kneeling protests: 2020 season

+The NFL responded by increasing its promotion of social justice initiatives, including “Inspire Change” messaging and helmet decals with phrases like “End Racism.”
+The End Racism message written in the end zone was removed for Super Bowl LIX, the first game since the 2021 season without this message.

+While social justice initiatives and off-field activism have continued, there have not been any major anthem protests since 2020.

 Other athletes join

-Association Football
+Soccer

 Seattle Reign FC and U.S. women's national soccer team (NWSL) player Megan Rapinoe knelt during the national anthem in a game on September 5, 2016, explaining that her decision was a "nod to Kaepernick and everything that he's standing for right now".
 In a subsequent match at the Washington Spirit, Spirit owner Bill Lynch – anticipating Rapinoe's protest – moved the national anthem's performance without warning or notice to occur before the players' appearances on the pitch.
 Jeff Plush, the league's commissioner, was present at the game and told reporters that he was unaware of Lynch's plans and disagreed with the act of moving the anthem's performance.
 The Spirit's players issued a joint statement also disagreeing with Lynch's decision to move the anthem without first consulting the team's players or coaches.

 As a member of the U.S. women's national soccer team, Rapinoe also knelt before an international friendly match against Thailand on September 16, despite public statements of disagreement with her protest methods issued before the match by the U.S. Soccer Federation and her coach Jill Ellis.
 U.S. Soccer proceeded to pass a policy that required all of its players to stand "respectfully" during the national anthem, making it the first American sports league or governing body to do so.

 Major League Soccer (MLS) released a statement in September 2017 regarding any potential protests.
 It said "The march of players, officials and children into our stadiums and singing of the anthem has been a pre-match tradition since our first game in 1996.
 The National Anthem provides our clubs and fans an important and time-honored opportunity to salute our country and stand up for its principles -- whether in the United States or in Canada."
 MLS to date, has yet to encounter national anthem protests.

 The protest had supporters outside the U.S. as well.
 In an October 2017 match against Schalke 04, players and staff of German soccer club Hertha Berlin took the knee in solidarity.
 Hertha Berlin has several American players on their roster.